kubevirt/user-guide/docs/virtual_machines/disks_and_volumes.md

 **Note:** Due to the way KubeVirt implements CPU allocation, blockMultiQueue can only be used if a specific CPU allocation is requested.
-If a specific number of CPUs hasn’t been allocated to a VirtualMachine, KubeVirt will use all CPU’s on the node on a best effort basis.
+If a specific number of CPUs hasn't been allocated to a VirtualMachine, KubeVirt will use all CPU's on the node on a best effort basis.
 In that case the amount of CPU allocation to a VM at the host level could change over time.
 If blockMultiQueue were to request a number of queues to match all the CPUs on a node, that could lead to